Risk Factors for Autism

 A risk factor is something that increases your likelihood of getting a disease or condition.

 with or without the risk factors listed below.
-However, the more risk factors you have, the greater your chance of developing autism.
+However, the more risk factors that are present, the higher the chances that autism can develop.
 There is no known way to change your child's risk for autism.

 Genetics is believed to play a role in the risk of autism.
 This is because the condition is more common in:

 Recent studies have linked deletions in a section of chromosome 16.
 This chromosome abnormality may account for a small percentage of autism cases.

 Caucasian males are more likely to be affected by autism than females.
 When girls are affected, they may have more profound symptoms.

 Age of Parents

 Older parents, such as a woman over age 35, may have a higher risk of having a child with autism.

 Autism occurs more frequently in children with rare genetic disorders or other medical conditions, including: